Ocura Plasma Pen vs Neuderma: The Honest 2026 Comparison

 2. Is it in a safe location?
 Avoid the eyelid margin, the inner lip, and inside the ear canal.

 3. Start at the lowest effective power setting and work up.
-The 9-level range on the Ocura pen exists for this reason.
+The 9-level range on the Ocura pen exists for exactly this.

 When to see a dermatologist instead